iamcalledayush/Autonomous-Driving-Car-Detection/README.md

-### Detailed Technical Summary of the Project
+### Summary of the Project

-- **Project Title**: Autonomous Driving Application - Car and Object Detection.
-- **Objective**: Implement a car and object detection model using Deep Convolutional Neural Networks (CNNs) to detect cars and other objects in images.
+Implemented a car and object detection model using Deep Convolutional Neural Networks (CNNs) to detect cars and other objects in images.

 #### Algorithms and Techniques Used:
 - **Object Detection Model**: